-We invest primarily in money market funds, commercial paper, corporate bonds, U.S. dollar dominated foreign corporate bonds, U.S. government agencies and municipal bonds.
+We invest primarily in money market funds, commercial paper, corporate bonds, U.S. government agency bonds, asset-backed securities, municipal bonds, U.S. dollar dominated foreign corporate bonds, U.S. government treasury bonds and certificates of deposits.

 Marketable securities are classified as available-for-sale and are carried at fair value.
 Marketable securities classified as current assets have maturities of less than one year.
-Unrealized gains or losses on such securities are included in accumulated other comprehensive income (loss) in stockholders' equity.
+Unrealized gains or losses on such securities are included in accumulated other comprehensive income, net in stockholders' equity.
 Realized gains and losses from maturities of all such securities are reported in earnings and computed using the specific identification cost method.
-Realized gains or losses and charges for other-than-temporary declines in value, if any, on available-for-sale securities are reported in other income (expense) as incurred.
+Realized gains or losses and charges for other-than-temporary declines in value, if any, on available-for-sale securities are reported in Interest and other income (expense), net as incurred.
 We periodically evaluate these investments for other-than-temporary impairment.